jpdong/AISaaS/README.md

 ## Sponsoring

-Open Launch is an open source project that relies on community support to continue its development.
+AI SaaS is an open source project that relies on community support to continue its development.
 If you find this project useful, please consider supporting it:

 - [Buy Me a Coffee](https://buymeacoffee.com/drdruide)